m-lab/ndt-server/spec/ndt7-protocol.md

 The expected duration of a test is _up to_ ten seconds.
 If a test has been running for at least thirteen seconds, an implementation MAY close the underlying TLS connection.
-This is allowed to keep the overall duration of each test within a thirteen-seconds upper bound.
-Ideally this SHOULD be implemented so that immediately after thirteen-seconds have elapsed, the underlying TLS connection is closed.
+This is allowed to keep the overall duration of each test within a thirteen second upper bound.
+Ideally this SHOULD be implemented so that immediately after thirteen seconds have elapsed, the underlying TLS connection is closed.
 This can be implemented, e.g., in C/C++ using alarm(3) to cause pending I/O operations to fail with `EINTR`.